PRELUDE-T3-5-Cityzenscience-edu-PoliTO/Monitoring-Platform-kit/README.md

 ## Getting Started

-In order to correctly install a new platform, it is necessary to have a unique platform ID of the form:
+In order to correctly install a new platform, it is necessary to have a unique platform ID:

 > MP-A000xx